LuchoBazz/knowledge-core/docs/essential-dev-utils/bash-cmd/utils.md

 This approach can be applied when conducting repetitive tests for reliability purposes or to observe any fluctuations in performance across multiple runs.

-## Run Build and Audit User Imports
+## Audit Commans

 ```bash
 npm run users users.txt | tee audit_import_users_$(date +'%Y%m%d%H%M%S').txt
 ```

 ### Explanation
-This command runs two tasks sequentially in a Node.js environment: building the project and processing user imports.
+This command runs a task in a Node.js environment: processing user imports.
 It then captures the output of the user import process into a timestamped file for auditing purposes.
 Below is a detailed breakdown of the command:

 - `npm run users users.txt`: Runs the `users` script, passing `users.txt` as an argument.
 This script likely handles the import or processing of users from the provided file.
 - `| tee`: Pipes the output of the `users` command and writes it both to the console and to the specified file.